Arthur Liebehenschel: Criminal conviction

 At the war's end, Liebehenschel was arrested by the U.S. Army and extradited to Poland.
 After being convicted of crimes against humanity at the Auschwitz Trial in Kraków, he was sentenced to death and subsequently executed by hanging on 24 January 1948.

 Family

 Liebehenschel had one son and three daughters by his first wife, Gertrud, the youngest of whom, Barbara Cherish (born 1943), now lives in the United States.

 In 2009, Cherish published her book My Father, the Auschwitz Commandant, in which she outlined actions by Liebehenschel that improved the prisoners' lives, but also discussed his participation in a genocidal system.
-Together with another daughter, Antje, she was interviewed in 2002 by ZDF, the German television channel, about living with their father's guilt.
+Together with another daughter, Antje, Cherish was interviewed in 2002 by ZDF, the German television channel, about living with their father's guilt.
 Liebehenschel had a son by his second wife, Anneliese.
 Liebehenschel's first wife, whom he left during the war, suffered from mental health issues after the war and committed suicide in a hospital for the mentally ill in 1966.